Assassination of Henri I, Duke of Guise: Tense meeting

 The two men met at Chartres on 1 August 1588, Guise arriving with a retinue of 800 horse to make his formal submission to the king.
 The people of Chartres emerged from their houses to cheer Guise, viewing him as their saviour from Protestantism.
 Kneeling before the king, Henri lifted him up and the two exchanged kisses.
 At a meal that evening the tension between the men became apparent when Guise asked Henri to whom they should toast, and Henri jokingly proposed the Protestants.
 Guise's friends warned him that the king had 'wicked designs' for him, but he dismissed the concerns, arguing that only if he was isolated in the king's chambers was he seriously at risk from Henri any more.
 For his part, he saw a reconciliation with the king as in his best interests, he was ill inclined to fully put himself at Spain's mercy as a client of Felip II, and was in such a position of ascendency as little needing further confrontation.
-This was not the opinion of all members of his family, his sister Catherine argued that they should depose Henri and place him in a monastary, his brother Cardinal Guise tried to force his hand by seizing the town of Troyes.
+This was not the opinion of all members of his family, his sister Catherine argued that they should depose Henri and place him in a monastery, his brother Cardinal Guise tried to force his hand by seizing the town of Troyes.
 The king for his part continued to make conciliatory gestures, dismissing Épernon from his position in Normandie and making Guise lieutenant-general of the army.